tunc1/generator-intellij/README.md

 ## Steps
 * 1 Right-click on the base package
 * 2 Click Generate
-* 3 Enter the entity name
+* 3 Enter entity names and entity package name
 * 4 Reload from Disk